-The science of nutrition helps us improve our food choices by identifying the amounts of nutrients we need, the best food sources of those nutrients, and the other components in foods that are helpful or harmful.
-The U.S. National Library of Medicine defines nutrition as the science of food; the nutrients and other substances therein; their action, interaction, and balance in relation to health and disease; and the processes by which we ingest, absorb, transport, utilize, and excrete food substances.1 Learning about nutrition helps us to be informed and more likely to make healthy nutrition choices, which in turn may not only improve our health, but also reduce our risk of some diseases and even increase our longevity.
+The science of nutrition helps us improve our food choices by identifying the amounts of nutrients we need, the best food sources of those nutrients, and the other components in foods that may be helpful or harmful.
+The U.S. National Library of Medicine defines nutrition as the science of food; the nutrients and other substances therein; their action, interaction, and balance in relation to health and disease; and the processes by which we ingest, absorb, transport, utilize, and excrete food substances.
+Learning about nutrition will help us to be informed and more likely to make good nutrition choices, which in turn may not only improve our health, but also reduce our risk of some diseases and may even help us to live longer.
 Keep in mind, though, that no matter how much you know about nutrition, you are still likely to choose some foods regardless of the nutrients they provide, simply for their taste or just because it makes you feel good to eat them.